 1. Look Out for Leaks

 Water stains on ceilings or walls are telltale signs of a leaky roof.
 These leaks often stem from broken shingles, damaged flashing (the material around vents or chimneys), or clogged gutters.
+How to Fix It:- Start by inspecting your attic for damp spots or visible drips.

 - On the roof, check for missing shingles or cracked flashing.